 Meghan Markle, the Duchess of Sussex, is not old by any means at 39, but when she announced her pregnancy earlier this month, she immediately fell into the category of being an "older mom," according to the medical community.

-Markle's pregnancy, her first, will be treated by the medical community as -- and called by many doctors, much to the derision of their patients -- "geriatric" because she'll be giving birth past the age of 35.
+Like her first pregnancy at age 37 with son Archie, Meghan's pregnancy will be treated by the medical community as -- and called by many doctors, much to the derision of their patients -- "geriatric" because she'll be giving birth past the age of 35.

 When Amanda Candy, a mom of two from Bethesda, Maryland, was told she was geriatric at age 34 with her first pregnancy, she suggested the doctor find a new adjective.

-"I remember being like, 'Woah, I [work] in communications and you need a better term,'" said Candy, a 41-year-old public relations professional.
-"You can say I'm 'classic,' 'vintage' or 'experienced,' but please not geriatric."
+"I remember being like, 'Whoa, I [work] in communications, and you need a better term,'" Candy, a public relations professional, told "Good Morning America" at the time Meghan's first pregnancy was announced in 2018.
+"You can say I'm 'classic,' 'vintage' or 'experienced,' but please not 'geriatric.'"

 Giving birth later in life is a growing reality in the United States.
-Since 2007, the birth rate has risen 19 percent for women in their early 40s, 11 percent for women in their late 30s and just 2 percent for women in their early 30s.
+Since 2007, the birth rate has risen 19% for women in their early 40s, 11% for women in their late 30s and just 2% for women in their early 30s.
 Birth rates for women in their 20s declined from 2015 to 2016, according to the Centers for Disease Control and Prevention (CDC).

-"Geriatric pregnancy" is a term most women seem to know, or fear, all too well, but not a term used by all doctors.
+"Geriatric pregnancy" is a term most women seem to know, or fear, but it is not a term used by all doctors.